manuGil/online-core/docs/source/radiometric-ops.rst

 Task 28
    In the Processing Toolbox, use the **r.mfilter** tool of GRASS  to detect edges in a specific direction.
 Use the file ``SW-NE_3x3.txt`` as *Filter file*.

    Check the results and confirm that one of the runways of the *Twente Airport*  was not detected at all!
-Also, confirm that the edges of the main runway were detected.
+Also, ensure that the edges of the main runway were detected.
 The result should show positive values on one side of the runway and a negative on the other.
 This is because of the correlation of the results with the positive and negative weights in the kernel.

    Notice also, that the edges in the resulting layer have a slope and a direction.
-In this case the kernel has detected edges in the SW-NE direction.
+In this case, the kernel has detected edges in the SW-NE direction.

 Enhancement using Non-linear Filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^